 ©Arlene R. Taylor PhD

 They met on neutral territory.
-At least that’s how the two lovers described it.
+At least that’s how the two lovers describe it.
 In fact, if their respective families had not immigrated to Canada, Leejan and Teresa might never have met at all.
 It was pretty smooth sailing during their two-year courtship—except for the lack of common ground between the families.
-Everyone was polite to each other, however, until the couple announced their intention to marry.
-Then the wind changed and the sailing got rough.
+Everyone was polite to each other—marginally although not congenially.
+Polite, that is, until the couple announced their intention to marry.
+Then the wind suddenly changed and the sailing got rough.

-“Teresa,” bellowed Teresa’s father in turn, “Leejan is a good boy, but his family comes from nomads who herded reindeers.
+“Teresa!” bellowed Teresa’s father in turn.
+“Leejan is a good boy, but his family comes from nomads who herded reindeers.
 We come from a long line of fishermen.
-They speak Finnish and we speak Portuguese.
+They speak Finnish; we speak Portuguese.
+I’ve also done my homework.
+The Finnish language has 29 letters; Portuguese, only 24 letters.
+Plus, they like bullfights!
 Is that different, or what?”

 When he paused for breath, Teresa asked, “And your point, Dad?”

-“My point,” he replied, “is tradition.”
+“My point,” he replied, “is tradition.
+TRADITION!”
 The tilt of his chin indicated that this fact alone should settle things.